 This page is for applicants who are University of Manitoba students or graduates who have NOT attended any other post-secondary institution and who have received Tentative Acceptance from an Academic Advisor in the Department of Electrical & Computer Engineering.

-Should you have questions please contact us by EMAIL ONLY.
-Unfortunately, we cannot respond to phone calls.
+Should you have questions please contact us by EMAIL.

 - Fill-in the ONLINE APPLICATION FORM

 - ON THE APPLICATION FORM...